Learning Market Making with Closing Auctions: Introduction

-These numerical results highlight the benefits of anticipating the closing auction, as well as the effectiveness of the proposed Q-learning approach in maximizing the market maker’s PnL over a trading session for both stochastic rough models and historical data from the S\&P 500.
+These numerical results highlight the benefits of anticipating the closing auction, as well as the effectiveness of the proposed deep reinforcement learning approach in maximizing the market maker’s PnL over a trading session for both stochastic rough models and historical data from the S\&P 500.

-\section{Market model}
+\section{Market Model}

-\subsection{Mathematical framework and trading phases}
+\subsection{Mathematical Framework and Trading Phases}